 Transformational leadership is a leadership style where leaders create an inspiring vision of the future, motivate their followers to achieve it, manage implementation successfully, and develop the members of their teams to be even more effective in the future.
 We explore these dimensions below.

-This is your ability to create a Vision of the Future, and to present this vision in a way that's compelling and inspiring to the people you lead.
+This is your ability to create a robust and compelling vision of the future, and to present this vision in a way that inspires the people you lead.

-The first part of being able to do this is having a thorough knowledge of the area you're operating in.
+The first part of being able to do this is to have a thorough knowledge of the area you're operating in.
 See our Bite-Sized Training session on Building Expert Power to find out how to develop this.

 From there, good use of strategic analysis techniques can help you gain the key insights you need into the environment you're operating in, and into the needs of your clients.
-See the Strategy Menu for more than 50 powerful techniques that give you these insights.
+See our Strategy section for more than 50 powerful techniques that give you these insights.

-With these tools, you can identify the challenges you face and identify the options available to you.
-Good use of Prioritization Skills and Decision-Making Techniques will help you identify your best strategic options, and validate your chosen way forward.
+With these tools, you can explore the challenges you face and identify the options available to you.
+You can identify the best of these with good use of prioritization skills and appropriate decision-making techniques.

-Finally, to sell your vision, you need the ability to create a compelling and interesting story.
-Our article on Powers of Persuasion can help you open closed minds, so that people consider your ideas fairly.
-Another great way of inspiring people is to use vivid stories to explain your vision: Premium members can find out more about this in our Expert Interview with Annette Simmons, titled Whoever Tells the Best Story Wins.
+Finally, to sell your vision, you need to be able to craft a compelling and interesting story.
+Our article, Powers of Persuasion, can help you open closed minds, so that people consider your ideas fairly.
+Another great way of inspiring people is to use vivid stories to explain your vision: find out more about this in our Expert Interview with Annette Simmons, titled Whoever Tells the Best Story Wins.

 This is closely related to creating and selling a vision.
 You must be able to convince others to accept the objectives you've set.
 Emphasize teamwork, and recognize that when people work together, they can achieve great things.
 To provide effective leadership by linking performance and team goals, use Management by Objectives (MBO) and Key Performance Indicators (KPIs).

-Ultimately, goal acceptance is about finding ways to motivate people.
-To better understand your ability to motivate, complete our quiz How Good Are Your Motivation Skills?, and explore our articles on Herzberg's Motivators and Hygiene Factors, and Sirota's Three Factor Theory.
+Ultimately, you need to motivate people to deliver your vision.
+To better understand your ability to motivate, complete our quiz How Good Are Your Motivation Skills?, and explore our articles on Herzberg's Motivators and Hygiene Factors and Sirota's Three Factor Theory.

 Being a Good Role Model

 Good leaders lead by example.
-They "do what they say," and "say what they do."
+They do what they say, and say what they do.
 These types of leaders are trustworthy, and show integrity.
-They get involved in the daily work where needed, and they stay in touch with what's happening throughout the organization.
-Great leaders don't just sit in their offices and give orders; they demonstrate the actions and values that they expect from the team.
+They get involved in daily work where needed, and they stay in touch with what's happening throughout the organization.
+Great leaders don't just sit in their offices and give orders - they demonstrate the actions and values that they expect from the team.

 Effective leaders manage performance by setting their expectations clearly and concisely.
 When everyone knows what's expected, it's much easier to get high performance.
 There's little uncertainty, therefore you can deal with performance issues quickly.
 And if things have already started to slide, our article on Re-Engaging Team Members offers some excellent tips for turning a negative situation back to a positive one.

-As you create rules, help the team understand Why the Rules Are There.
-Involve them in the rule-making process, and make sure your expectations align with the resources and support available.
+As you create rules, help your team members to understand why the rules are there.
+Involve them in the rule-making process, and make sure that your expectations align with the resources and support available.
 Apply rules fairly and consistently.

-The last two dimensions of transformational leadership require you to commit to developing your people.
-To be highly motivated at work, people usually need more than a list of tasks to be completed each day.
+To be highly motivated at work, people need more than a list of tasks to be completed each day.
 They need challenges and interesting work.
-They need to develop their skills, and feel supported in their efforts to do a good job.
+They need to develop their skills, and to feel supported in their efforts to do a good job.